afifhedhly/apricot-s-locus-genotyping/README.md

 This repository contains the pipeline used for genotyping S-RNase and SFB alleles from whole-genome sequencing data, as described in:

-Lora et al. (2025) – A comprehensive next-generation sequencing approach for S-locus genotyping in apricot
+Hedhly et al. (2025) – A comprehensive next-generation sequencing approach for S-locus genotyping in apricot

 ## Overview